Vatia13/mr/README.md

 ```bash
 ./vendor/bin/sail up
 ```

+Once the application's Docker containers have been started, you can access the application in your web browser at: http://localhost

 To start all of the Docker containers in the background, you may start Sail in "detached" mode:
 ```bash
 ./vendor/bin/sail up -d